nymtech/docs/content/overview/network-privacy.md

 If you're into comparisons, the Nym mixnet is conceptually similar to other systems such as Tor, but provides improved protections against end-to-end timing attacks which can de-anonymize users.
 When Tor was first fielded, in 2002, those kinds of attacks were regarded as science fiction.
 But the future is now here.

+## Loopix, the Nym mixnet

-To meet that threat, the Nym mixnet re-orders encrypted, indistinguishable [Sphinx](https://cypherpunks.ca/~iang/pubs/Sphinx_Oakland09.pdf) packets as they travel through the mixnodes.
+To meet these new threats, the Nym mixnet re-orders encrypted, indistinguishable [Sphinx](https://cypherpunks.ca/~iang/pubs/Sphinx_Oakland09.pdf) packets as they travel through the mixnodes.
 Our mixnet design based on the [Loopix Anonymity System](https://arxiv.org/abs/1703.00536), somewhat modified to provide better quality of service guarantees.
 Another of our researchers, Ania, is an author of the Loopix academic paper.

 This short video features Ania discussing the Loopix mixnet design in detail at USENix 2017.

 {{< youtube R-yEqLX_UvI >}}

 There is a very non-technical introduction to mixnets in the blog post [A Simple Introduction to Mixnets](https://medium.com/nymtech/a-simple-introduction-to-mixnets-6783a103d20e).

-## How does a Loopix mixnet work?
+But here's the boiled-down explanation.

 Assume a God-like adversary who can watch every packet on the network, record everything, and analyze everything in real-time.
 Is it possible to have private communications in such an environment?
 Intuitively, the answer is no: the adversary can watch every packet as it travels through the network, and progressively identify users with a high degree of success using probabilistic techniques.